karimarttila/karimarttila.github.io/_posts/2019-01-07-creating-azure-kubernetes-service-aks-the-right-way.md

 ### Introduction

-About 7 months ago I was asked to create a short Azure [AKS](https://docs.microsoft.com/en-us/azure/aks/) poc for one project using [ARM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) with a preview version of AKS (of that time), you can read more about that in my previous blog post “[Running Azure Kubernetes Service (AKS)](https://medium.com/@kari.marttila/running-azure-kubernetes-service-aks-882faad43f2c)” .
+About 7 months ago I was asked to create a short Azure [AKS](https://docs.microsoft.com/en-us/azure/aks/) poc for one project using [ARM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) with a preview version of AKS (of that time), you can read more about that in my previous blog post [Running Azure Kubernetes Service (AKS)]({% post_url 2018-09-24-running-azure-kubernetes-service-aks %}).
 ARM was a requirement so I couldn’t use my choice of Infrastructure as Code tool [Terraform](https://www.terraform.io/).

 In my free-time study projects I decided to deploy my Simple Server both in AWS side using [EKS](https://aws.amazon.com/eks) and Azure side using AKS and compare the experiences.
-I already converted the Simple Server to use [AWS DynamoDB](https://medium.com/@kari.marttila/aws-dynamodb-with-clojure-b4402bf8e8e) and [Azure Table Storage](https://medium.com/@kari.marttila/azure-table-storage-with-clojure-12055e02985c) databases for these future projects.
+I already converted the Simple Server to use [AWS DynamoDB]({% post_url 2018-12-12-aws-dynamodb-with-clojure %}) and [Azure Table Storage]({% post_url 2019-01-01-azure-table-storage-with-clojure %}) databases for these future projects.
 In this blog post I write about my experiences when creating Azure AKS infra using Terraform.

 You can find the project in my [Github account](https://github.com/karimarttila/azure/tree/master/simple-server-aks).